Broadband deals for working from home

 - NOW Broadband – Is a brand owned by Sky.
 It offers a standard range of broadband packages with none aimed specifically at home businesses or home working.
 However, it is usually well priced

-- Plusnet – Is owned by BT, though it identifies itself separately, has a different range of packages, and does offer some packages specifically for small or home business users
+- Plusnet broadband – Is owned by BT, though it identifies itself separately, has a different range of packages, and does offer some packages specifically for small or home business users

 - Shell Energy Broadband – Is a new player in the market, but was formerly First Utility Broadband, which had been around a while.
 It offers your standard range of packages and does not offer any specifically for small or home businesses

-- Sky – Offers your standard range of home broadband packages and does not offer any packages specifically for small or home businesses
+- Sky broadband – Offers your standard range of home broadband packages and does not offer any packages specifically for small or home businesses

-- SSE – Is also an energy provider.
-It offers home broadband packages similar to other providers, is gernerally on the cheap side, but doesn't offer any benefits for taking out your electric and gas with them too.
+- SSE broadband – Is also an energy provider.
+It offers home broadband packages similar to other providers, is generally on the cheap side, but doesn't offer any benefits for taking out your electric and gas with them too.
 SSE does not offer any packages specifically for small or home businesses

-- TalkTalk – Is usually relatively cheap, and offers a separate range of broadband packages specifically for home working and/or small businesses
+- TalkTalk broadband – Is usually relatively cheap, and offers a separate range of broadband packages specifically for home working and/or small businesses

-- Virgin Media – Has by far the fastest widely available speeds in the country.
+- Virgin broadband – Has by far the fastest widely available speeds in the country.
 If you can get it and want the best connection out there, Virgin Media is it.
 It also has a wide range of packages aimed at businesses of all sizes

-- Vodafone – Is both cheap and high quality – a rarity.
+- Vodafone broadband – Is both cheap and high quality – a rarity.
 It offers the standard range of packages you'll see with other providers and in addition has range of packages designed for small or home businesses

 Tips for working online from your home